agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 - The runtime of $N$ reallocations is $\Theta(NlgN)$.
 - The `rbtree_linked` implementation with nodes that have a `*parent`, `links[LEFT-RIGHT]`, and `*list_start` field is the clear winner.
 The number of $\Theta(1)$ encounters with duplicates reduces the overall runtime of the allocator significantly.
 - The stack approach is again a solid balance of space-efficiency and speed.
-However, it seems that accessing an array to ge the nodes you need is a factor slowing this implementation down compared to `rbtree_linked`.
+However, it seems that accessing an array to get the nodes you need is a factor slowing this implementation down compared to `rbtree_linked`.
 The search to build the stack when we coalesce a unique node also shows up as a time cost without the `parent` field.
 There is also added complexity in how `rbtree_stack` and `rbtree_topdown` store the parent field, increasing instruction counts.
 - The topdown approach must fix the tree while it goes down to remove a node, thus costing time due to extra work.
 - The `rbtree_unified` implementation only differs from the `rbtree_clrs` implementation in that unifies the left and right cases of a Red Black tree using an array in one of the node fields.
 Yet, it is faster in this application.